MeshWorld India Logo MeshWorld.

 - Window functions

-- Migrations (with tools like Prisma or Drizzle)
+- Migrations (with Prisma or Drizzle)

 - Basic performance tuning